CAP Theorem

 3. Partition Tolerance (P):

+Partition indicates a communication break between two nodes.
 Partition Tolerance means that the system continues to operate even when there is a network partition, i.e., when communication between nodes in a distributed system is disrupted.
 The system can still function despite certain nodes being isolated from each other.

 Example: In a cloud service, if data centers in different regions lose connectivity, a partition-tolerant system will continue serving users with data from the available nodes, even if they can't communicate with others.